 The more specific you get the better.
 Report to the class.

 Trying to understand r: One could use the aggregate distance of deviation from the best fit line as described above as a crude measure of goodness of fit.
-However, the outcome would be a function of the specific scale and units in each individual case, and it would be hard to know how to interpret the results.
+However, the outcome would be a function of the specific scale and units in each individual case, and it would be hard to know how to interpret the resulting number.
 What is done instead is that each x and y value is scaled against their own distribution, i.e. they are standardized against the distribution of each variable.
 This is done by computing z score values for each value for both x and y, where z is obtained by subtracting the mean from each value and dividing by the distribution's standard deviation.
 Basically z values measure the distance from the mean in units of standard deviations.
 In a perfect fit a y value's position in its distribution will be in the same position as its corresponding x value' position in its distribution - a one to one correspondence.
 If one plots the z scores for x and y pairs against each other this one to one fit yields a slope of 1.
 In a good fit the pairs will be close, but not perfect.
-For low z values of x, where the value is close to or at the mean, the corresponding normalized z value of y has a greater chance of being greater because of the deviation in y that is not explained by x.
-In turn, at the highest z value of x, where x is at its extreme range in the distribution, the z value of the corresponding y has an increased chance of not being in its appropriate position at the ends of the distribution, but closer to the y mean, and hence will tend to plot below a one to one position.
+For low z values of x, where the value is close to or at the mean, the corresponding normalized z value of y likely will be greater because of the deviation in y that is not explained by x.
+In turn, at the highest z value of x, where x is at its extreme range in the distribution, the z value of the corresponding y is likely to be closer to the y mean, and hence will tend to plot below a one to one position.
 The result is that the line then has a slope less than one.
 If there is no relationship then as the z value for x increases, the z value for corresponding y can be higher or lower, resulting in slope of 0.
 If the position of one variable in its own distribution bears no relationship to that of its companion variable, then a slope of 0 results. r is the slope of the z score values of the two variables plotted against each other.
-A value of 1 means a perfect fit, and a value of 0 means no relationship between the two variables.
+A value of 1 means a perfect fit, and a value of 0 means no relationship exists between the two variables.